Cut the cost of life insurance

 It's not just banks, building societies and insurers that sell life insurance nowadays.
 High street retailers and supermarkets are also worth considering.
-Quite often one company sells another's life insurance policies - for example, Nationwide Building Society sells Legal & General life insurance policies, while Virgin Money sells Friends Provident policies.
-The price you'll pay will vary depending where you buy it, even where the underlying product is identical and is provided by the same insurer.
+Quite often, one company sells another's life insurance policies - for example, Nationwide Building Society sells Legal & General life insurance policies, while Virgin Money sells Friends Provident policies.
+The price you'll pay will vary depending where you buy it, even where the underlying product is identical and provided by the same insurer.

 Online life insurance brokers